 - (1) The following alarms are not recorded on the alarm/warning screen.

 - Operation alarm

 - External interlock axis exists (M01 0004)

 - Cutting override zero (M01 0102)

 - External feed rate zero (M01 0103)

 - Block start interlock (M01 0109)

 - Cutting block start interlock (M01 0110)

-- Interference check invalidated (M01 0200)
+- Interference check disabled (M01 0200)

 - Rapid override zero (M01 0125)

-- Sp-Sp polygon (G51.2) cut interlock (M01 1033)
+- Sp-Sp polygon cut interlock (M01 1033)

 - •"U50 PLC stopped" before the HMI screen starts up

+- (2) When multiple servo alarms have occurred, only an alarm which occurred first is displayed on the alarm/warning screen.

 Menus Details Alarm history This displays the first page of the alarm history.
-The history sequentially displays 16 alarms per page from the latest alarm.
-If there are two or more NC alarms of same day and time, the alarms are sequentially displayed from the alarm and warning of the 1st part system.
+The history sequentially displays 16 alarms (20 alarms for 15-type/19-type display unit) per page with the latest alarm on the top.
+When the total number of alarms exceeds the maximum number, the second page will be displayed.
+If there are two or more NC alarms of the same day and time, the alarms are sequentially displayed from the alarm and warning of the 1st part system.
 To display the old history, press the key.
+To display the new history, press the key.
+The screen can also be switched by pressing / Weys on it.
 History start The data collection of the alarm history is started (restarted).
 The operation message "The collection begin?(Y/N)" appears.
 When the [Y] or [INPUT] key is pressed, the data collection is started after the operation message "The collection begin" appears.
 Press the [N] or other than [INPUT] key when the data collection will be not started/restarted.
 History stop The data collection of the alarm history is stopped.
 The operation message "The collection stop?(Y/N)" appears.
 When the [Y] or [INPUT] key is pressed, the data collection is stopped after the operation message "The collection stop" appears.
 Press the [N] or other than [INPUT] key when the data collection will be not stopped.
 History update The alarm information of history is updated.
 When the history is updated, the page with latest alarm information (first page) is displayed.
 The history is updated even if changing to another screen, and returning to the alarm history screen.
 History clear The alarm information of history is cleared.
 The operation message "Execute the collection data clear?(Y/N)" appears.
 When the [Y] or [INPUT] key is pressed, the alarm information of history is cleared after the operation message "Data clear complete" appears.
 The first page is displayed when the history is cleared.